-According to Stanisław Czekalski, Podsadecki's works do not address the problems of catastrophism, understood as a serious philosophical and existential reflection.
+According to Stanisław Czekalski, Podsadecki’s works do not address the problems of catastrophism, understood as a serious philosophical and existential reflection.
 The meaning of his photomontages is closely related to the fact that they were published in commercial, entertaining weeklies.
 Catastrophic or disturbing visions of the city functioned in popular culture of that time in a way similar to science fiction or crime stories.
 They were supposed to attract with their horrors, yet they were rather an affirmation than a criticism of the progress of urbanisation.
 Another important element of such performances was a strong fascination with American culture.
-The pace of civilizational development in the US was considered as something positive, rather than worth criticism.
+The pace of civilisational development in the US was considered as something positive, rather than worth criticism.

-The author's intention was to emphasise social inequalities dividing inhabitants of a modern metropolis rather than to show the threat of the very structure of the city.
+The author’s intention was to emphasise the social inequalities which divide the inhabitants of a modern metropolis rather than to show the threat of the very structure of the city.
 However, there is no deep reflection on crime as a social problem.
-Podsadecki only reveals an ambiguous face of the metropolis, which brings both hope for a better future and fear of the disastrous consequences of living in a big city.
+Podsadecki only reveals the ambiguous face of the metropolis, which brings both hope for a better future and fear of the disastrous consequences of living in a big city.
 The work suggests deep fascination with criminal topics, which were then becoming very popular thanks to American gangster novels.
 Rather than encouraging the reader to a deep moral reflection, they were supposed to attract their attention.
 Therefore, the elements of horror were balanced by optimistic visions of the future.
 In his work, Kazimierz Podsadecki reveals the ambivalent character of the city.
 In his vision utopia and dystopia complement each other.
-The image of a modern, vibrant metropolis is close to Walter Ruttman's vision from Symphony of a Great City.
+The image of a modern, vibrant metropolis is close to Walter Ruttman’s vision from Symphony of a Great City.

-Kazimierz Podsadecki's works were significantly influenced by his co-operation with the Ilustrowany Kurier Codzienny company.
-The photomontages published in Na szerokim świecie and Światowid weeklies took various forms, close to constructivist solutions, where graphical elements were made from glued-on coloured paper, as well as to surrealist irony.
+Kazimierz Podsadecki’s works were significantly influenced by his co-operation with the Ilustrowany Kurier Codzienny company.
+The photomontages published in Na Szerokim Świecie and Światowid weeklies took various forms, close to constructivist solutions, where graphical elements were made from glued-on coloured paper, as well as to surrealist irony.
 Podsadecki willingly included references to well-known photographs and films of his time, which was quite an exception when compared to other avant-garde artists, reluctant to use such quotes.
-It seems that his ability to pick fixed visual patterns and combine different poetics provided his works with visual attractiveness and suggestive message.
+It seems that his ability to pick fixed visual patterns and combine different poetics provided his works with visual attractiveness and a suggestive message.